erickongdata/va-museum-api/README.md

 - Global state management with useContext hook.

-- Restrict access the specific pages when user is signed in or out using higher order components (hoc) - noUserRoute and userOnlyRoute.
+- Restrict access to specific pages when user is signed in or out using higher order components (hoc) - noUserRoute and userOnlyRoute.

 ## Instructions